 Your web server sees posted data before PHP does.
 That means it has the first say when the size is to large.
-It's not possible to see what your limit is from with WordPress, so you will have to examine the server's configuration file for your site.
+It's not possible to see this limit from within WordPress, so you'll have to examine the server's configuration file for your site.

 If you're not familiar with configuring web servers then please ask your hosting provider for help.

 If your web server and PHP are both configured correctly then some other component must be blocking the post requests.